hantsy/spring6-sandbox/docs/problem-detail.md

 Before Spring 6, if you wanted to use Problem Details in your projects, you could consider using [`zalando/problem`](https://github.com/zalando/problem), which provides out-of-the-box [Spring Web integration](https://github.com/zalando/problem-spring-web) for both WebMvc and WebFlux stacks.

 > [!NOTE]
-> Zalando's Problem and Spring integration module offers deeper integration with Spring components than the current Spring Boot built-in support.
-It handles security exceptions and Jakarta Validation violations, among other features.
+> Zalando's Problem and Spring integration module offers deeper integration with components in the Spring ecosystem than the current Spring Boot built-in Problem Details support.
+For example, it handles security exceptions and Jakarta Validation violations, among other features.

 ---